darioseidl/pastry-push-sum/README.md

 You can obtain the source of this project from the [Github repository] (https://github.com/darioseidl/pastry-push-sum).

-The Javadocs can be accessed at the [Github pages] (http://darioseidl.github.io/pastry-push-sum/doc/).
+The Javadocs can be accessed at the [Github project pages] (http://darioseidl.github.io/pastry-push-sum/doc/).

+You can import the project in Eclipse, use the ant buildfile to compile and run the examples, or run the main classes directly.

 The project comes with two main classes, PPSPeer and PPSSimulator.
 The PPSPeer class is a proof of concept application to estimates the mean value